MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 ---

-To add a chat completion service to a kernel, you can use the following code to add it to the kernel.
+You can start using the completion service right away or add the chat completion service to a kernel.
+You can use the following code to add a service to the kernel.

 ```python
 from semantic_kernel import Kernel